 FoodScapes

-So what if we put food back into the centre of our thinking?
-What if we follow the food journey from the land, down the road, into the markets, into the kitchens, onto the tables, into the bodies and imaginations, into the waste bin, back into the land?
+So what if we follow the food journey from the land, down the road, into the markets, into the kitchens, onto the tables, into the bodies and imaginations, into the waste bin, back into the land?
 Thinking about food transparency we are actually thinking about what really matters.
-Eating is an ecological and political act.
+Eating is an ecological and political act (beside everything else that it also is).
 Each time we take a meal, we act in the world, we support certain ways of being and doing things, we support certain systems of belief and production.
 That’s more or less 3 times a day, 21 times a week, 90 times a month, 1095 times a year, year after year.
 Food is a huge power.

-Food is also poetry, friendship, memory, ceremony, energy, medicine.
 Food is a conversation — between people and other species, seasons and landscape.
 Food is a tribute to the passing of time and shifting cycles, to attention and listening, to regeneration and care.
-Food is a relationship: agricultural, economical, cultural, multispecies; a relationship between arts, crafts and technology, meeting in all the tools we use when planting, harvesting, eating and interacting with ingredients.
-Food is connection — between those who grow, those who are being grown and those who receive, between societies economically and culturally, between human generations spoken through stories and ancestral recipes, between those eating together, and a connection to ourselves, to our own senses, and embodied experiences.
+Food is a relationship: agricultural, economical, cultural, multispecies.
+It’s a relationship between arts, crafts and technology — meeting in all the tools we use when planting, harvesting, eating and interacting with ingredients.
+Food is connection — between those who grow, those who are being grown, those who receive, and those who dispose.
+It’s a connection between societies economically and culturally, between human generations spoken through stories and ancestral recipes, between those eating together, and last but not least, a connection to one’s own embodied experience of the holobiont body.

 DSC03710.jpg